Merete Joergensen, MBA, MSc

 André Molgat is the Head of Operations for Health Canada's Public Release of Clinical Information initiative.
 He was previously a core member of the team responsible for the initiative's regulatory and policy development.
 André has a PhD in biochemistry and post-doctoral training in biochemistry and stem cell biology.

-- University of Liverpool, United Kingdom
+Department of Biostatistics, University of Liverpool, United Kingdom

 Sarah Nevitt is a Medical Statistician at the University of Liverpool, United Kingdom.
 Sarah is the Statistical Editor of the Cochrane Epilepsy Group, works within the Clinical Trials Unit at the University of Liverpool and performs Health Technology Assessment for the National Institute for Health and Care Excellence.
 Sarah has active research interests in data sharing and data anonymisation.
 Sarah is a member of the PhUSE Data Transparency Working Group and the EMA Technical Anonymisation Group.